 Plus, I think the upper blocks also create a sort of wind shield for the lower plazas, protecting them from any strong river currents that sneak through the riverbank vegetation.
 However, chances are that these might cause heavy wind turbulence and stormy gusts along the corners.

-In simple terms, Habitat 67 is a play of three types of units – the single unit, double unit and the stacked unit.
+In simple terms, Habitat 67 is a play of three types of units – the single unit, the double unit and the stacked unit.
 Each of these units cater to a fixed area program comprising the family room, sleeping room, recreational area, utilities, outdoor space and daylight access.

 Now, as the building keeps going up to its original 12-storey shape, it starts stacking two L-sections on top of each other.
 So, each section, over 600 to 1800 square feet, has its very own rooftop garden or a sweet private terrace that measures between 225 and 1,000 square feet.

-So basically, Habitat 67 is made up of 158 unique homes that were built using 365 construction modules in 15 different styles.
+So basically, Habitat 67 is basically made up of 158 unique homes that were built using 365 construction modules in 15 different styles.
 Each module is about 12m x 5.3m x 3m in size, or around 56 square meters, and they’re connected by 1-8 concrete walls.

 About 6% of the houses in Habitat 67 use just one module, while 60% use two modules, 29% use three, 4% use four, and 1% use five modules.
 There’s also one special unit that uses a whopping 8 modules; it’s a custom-made home with extra bedrooms and guest rooms.